 • a bank account in your name linked to your personal Venmo account; or

 • a debit card in your name linked to your personal Venmo account.
 We do not allow use of a credit card or other credit products (including, without limitation, those we offer) to purchase Crypto Assets.
 To buy Crypto Assets, we will first show you the amount of Crypto Assets you would receive in exchange for the amount of money that you wish to spend.
-Because the price of Crypto Assets fluctuates, the price we provide will only be valid for a limited time.
+Because the price of most Crypto Assets fluctuates, the price we provide will only be valid for a limited time.
 If the price we provided expires, you won't be able to complete your transaction at that price.
 If you still want to buy Crypto Assets, we will provide you with updated pricing information.
 The updated price you see may be much higher than a price that just expired.
-This is because Crypto Assets are inherently volatile.
+This is because most Crypto Assets are inherently volatile.
+The price of PYUSD, unlike other Crypto Assets, will remain fixed at $1.00 U.S. dollar per PYUSD token when bought from or sold to us on the Cryptocurrencies Hub.
 Please read the RISK DISCLOSURES for more information.
-Once you confirm your transaction, we will then execute your purchase with our trading Service Provider.
+Once you confirm your transaction, we will then execute and settle your purchase with our Service Provider.
 Once you confirm your purchase, your transaction is not reversible.
 If we cannot complete your purchase for any reason, we will notify you.
 Once your transaction is complete, we will email you a receipt.
 You may also see your transaction history in your Venmo account.Actions We May Take for Insufficient Payment for Crypto AssetsWhen you buy Crypto Assets, you agree that you have enough available funds in your selected funding source to complete your purchase.
 If we are not able to collect the required funds to complete your purchase from your selected funding source, you authorize us to:

 - stop your purchase so that you are not able to buy Crypto Assets in that transaction,

-- debit any other balance you hold in your Venmo account (including your Crypto Assets) for the greater of (i) the purchase price of the Crypto Assets or (ii) the sale price of the Crypto Assets you have sold for which we did not receive payment,
+- debit any other balance you hold in your Venmo account (including your PYUSD or other Crypto Assets) for the greater of (i) the purchase price of the Crypto Assets or (ii) the sale price of the Crypto Assets you have sold for which we did not receive payment,

 - debit any other funding source you have linked to your personal Venmo account,